NenoPanchev/daily-nail-heroku/README.md

 •	The application must have at least 5 independent entity models.                             ✓
 •	The application must have at least 5 controllers.                                           ✓
 •	The application must have at least 5 services.                                              ✓
-•	The application must have at least 5 repositories.                                          ✓
+•	The application must have at least 5 repositories. ✓ [Go to Project Structure](#structure)

 •	Use **Thymeleaf** template engine or make the Front-End using JavaScript, consuming REST services from a Web API.                                                         ✓